 What Special Access Does an Emotional Support Animal Have?

 Yes!
-Thanks to technology and telehealth service, you can qualify for a legitimate ESA letter online.
+Thanks to telehealth services, you can qualify for a legitimate ESA letter online.

-Each state has their own telehealth service regulations.
-Some require the therapist have an in-state license while some states will allow doctors such as a psychologist to practice across borders.
-To connect to a therapist and see if you qualify for an ESA letter, click on the link below to complete an ESA questionnaire.
+To connect with a licensed healthcare professional and see if you qualify for an ESA letter, click on the link below to complete an ESA questionnaire.